 A Deeper Dive into the Numbers

 Inventory levels for housing were down 4.4 percent over the year.
-The market segment least effected was single-family homes, lower by 4.1 percent (2.7 months of supply).
-Condos currently rest at 2.1 months of supply and Townhomes the hardest hit in terms of inventory levels which are down to 1.7 months of supply.
+The market segment least affected was single-family homes, lower by 4.1 percent (2.7 months of supply).
+Condos currently rest at 2.1 months of supply, and Townhomes are the hardest hit in terms of inventory levels, down to 1.7 months of supply.

 The Local MN Economy

 However, it looks like the economy is sailing into the wind.
-The ongoing trade war is affecting the cost of goods for manufacturing, overseas sales of American products, and has hit American farmers hard.
+The ongoing trade war affects the cost of goods for manufacturing, overseas sales of American products and has hit American farmers hard.
 The stock market has fluctuated wildly on any news about tariffs or talks of an agreement.
 Consumer confidence has taken a slight dip.
-What does this all mean for housing going forward into the end of the year?
+What does this all mean for housing in the future by the end of the year?
 We'll touch on that later.

 New Construction in the Twin Cities Metro

-Data from the Keystone Report for Housing First Minnesota shows 518 new building permits issued which translates into 919 units of housing.
+Data from the Keystone Report for Housing First Minnesota shows 518 new building permits issued, which translates into 919 units of housing.
 Here is where the new construction is happening.
-Lakeville came in first with 45 building permits.
-Ostego and Woodbury tied with 26 permits, while Blaine and Elk River tied with 24 each.
+Lakeville came in first with 45 building permits, and Ostego and Woodbury tied with 26 tickets, while Blaine and Elk River tied with 24 each.

-Even in the face of a slowing economy, home values in the Minneapolis-St. Paul housing market rose in July.
-Even with higher prices, July sales increased 4.5 percent and homes sold just as quickly.
+Even in the face of a slowing economy, home values in the Minneapolis-St. Paul's housing market rose in July.
+Even with higher prices, July sales increased 4.5 percent, and homes sold just as quickly.
 The only factor that appears to put a damper on sales is the lack of homes available to purchase.

 As we head into the fall, the expectation is that interest rates may decline even further.
-Meanwhile, home values are expected to rise more slowly and align with increases in wages, which is better for the long term sustainability of housing in the Twin Cities metro.
-If you are considering buying or selling a home, now is the perfect time to take advantage of the fall real estate market.
+Meanwhile, home values are expected to rise more slowly and align with wages, which is better for the long-term sustainability of housing in the Twin Cities metro.
+If you consider buying or selling a home, now is the perfect time to take advantage of the fall real estate market.